 Registered Internship While Studying Abroad

-Options in this category vary depending on the study abroad program (Dickinson offers long-term and short-term global programs); you should ask about internship opportunities while exploring approved off-campus programs.
+Options in this category vary depending on the study abroad program (Dickinson offers long-term and short-term global programs); please ask about internship opportunities while exploring approved off-campus programs.
 Examples include:

-• Interning while studying through the Dickinson in DC program.
+- Interning while studying through the Dickinson in DC or London Summer Internship Programs.